custom-components/sensor.unifigateway/README.md

 **verify_ssl**

-  (boolean or filename)(Optional) Whether to do strict validation on SSL certificates of the Unifi controller.
+  (boolean or filename)(Optional) Whether to do strict validation on SSL certificates of the UniFi controller.
 This can be true/false or the path to a locally trusted certificate to use for verification.
   Default value: false

 **monitored_conditions**